 If you are not as comfortable or as forthcoming, which is absolutely OK, you can try by giving a quick noncommittal answer to the question or stating something to the effect of: “not yet” then walking away to leave them wondering.

 You can also use humor to deflect by stating something to the effect of: “We’ll see but until it happens we are having fun trying.”
 Practice saying it until you can convey the nonchalant attitude needed to deliver this statement.
 A wink and half smile at the end really tops it off convincing them you’re confident and going to be pregnant soon.

 If you are a person of faith

 Or you can use the spiritual response: “Not yet, but we know God has a plan so when it happens it will be in his timing.”
-People will usually respond that they’ll pray for you and hey that’s the best response because when dealing with infertility, all prayers are appreciated.
+People will usually respond that they’ll pray for you and hey that’s the best response because when dealing with infertility or treatments with specialists from the best IVF clinic, all prayers are appreciated.